[?] Subscribe To This Site

 An old TV commercial for renting a car I remember wasn't exaggerating the most rewarding leisure drive right up to Teide.
 Picture yourself in a cabriolet cruising a new surprising world you've never seen before.
 Walking in Tenerife may then be reserved for a small area near Spain's highest peak Teide.

-My friend Guenther who is very keen to lose the size of his belly was invited to join his frequent hiker pal Simon to come along for a day walking trip by Agua Mansa above La Orotava.
 They took the Titsa bus to get there.
-From Agua Mansa they walked for about an hour up into the forests past La Caldera.
+They walked from Agua Mansa for about an hour up into the forests past La Caldera.
 Canary pines with all their birds were a peaceful delight.
 Interesting indigenous plants were by the way side providing change in the landscape.
 After about 2 hours they started the descent.
 Suddenly, my friend's legs didn't want to carry him any longer.
 Leg cramps followed.
 Road markers were nowhere when they needed them most.
 How tell a taxi where to fetch them?.
 After a short break Guenther pulled himself together and went on bravely.
 The direction was the coast with Puerto de la Cruz.

 After a long rest, they continued the downhill walk.
 Suddenly, they met some local people.
-After a deliberation it was decided to ask them for help to get a cab.
+After a deliberation, it was decided to ask them for help to get a cab.
 The slightly strange looking Tinerfeños seemed to know the area well.
 They called a taxi on Guenther's cellular telephone and explained to the driver how to get there.
 When the locals heard from where my friends had descended they told them they were locos. (crazy people)

 I was invited to this outing.
 Guess, how glad I was not to have come.
 Marita, one of my friends went along, too.
 She, also, had problems with this descent and felt it in her knees, although, she is a very fit 45 year old who often joined Simon on walks.
 She was only too relieved when the taxi finally arrived.

 This group of friends of mine stubbornly tried the same journey again at the end of October 2008.
-They left early in the morning with the sun standing nice and high promising a good, clean walk.This time they took a taxi uphill to Agua Mansa and started walking in Tenerife pine forests, again.
+They left early in the morning with the sun standing nice and high promising a good, clean walk.
+This time they took a taxi uphill to Agua Mansa and started walking in Tenerife pine forests, again.
 So far so good...

 When they were in about the middle of their forest descent big fogs suddenly engulfed them.
 It didn't take long until they were soaking whet.
 Guenther's rain jacked wasn't good enough for so much moisture.
-He was soaked right down to his underwear in the end he told me.
+He was soaked right down to his underwear in the end.
+So he told me.
 They managed to get back to La Orotava from where they took a taxi back home.

 This easily happens with foreigners.
 Not to know the island's forests, especially in the north, also means bad estimates of their weather conditions for walking in Tenerife.